squinkylabs/Demo/docs/analyzer.md

 ![The Bogaudio Analyzer-XL displaying a white noise signal](./fft-noise.png)

 Notice that, while it is a little jagged, the height of the graph is more or less the same at all frequencies.
-As white noise is a random signal having equal intensity at different frequencies, that is what it should look like.
+As white noise is a random signal that has equal intensity at different frequencies, that is what it should look like.

 For contrast, here is what a [sine wave](https://en.wikipedia.org/wiki/Sine_wave) output from the [VCV Fundamental VCO-1](https://library.vcvrack.com/Fundamental/VCO) module looks like in the display: